 Daniel Meyer unpicks the possible application of Customer Data Platforms (CDPs) in the insurance sector, and what benefits Teavaro can bring to the sector…

 The data handling challenges of the GDPR provide a real opportunity for data-driven marketing in the insurance sector.
 Retail and media have been initially more responsive to the solutions for personalisation and identity handling offered by Customer Data Platforms (CDPs).
 The insurance industry has been slow in responding and somehow more wedded to legacy infrastructure and disjointed data analytics.
-However, this sector is also waking up to the opportunity to use data to prevent and mitigate risk, rather than only for their traditional role of compensating financial loss.
+However, this sector is quickly catching up in the matter of taking the opportunity to use data to prevent and mitigate risk, rather than only for their traditional role of compensating financial loss.
 The time is now ripe for insurers to realise the potential of Customer Data Platforms, and Teavaro is helping the insurance industry capture the benefits.

 Marketing and sales funnels in the insurance sector are a multi-channel combination of online and offline channels.
 The number of digital channels and touchpoints is growing fast, as self-service customer portals and apps are being introduced to digitise the insurance sector.
 For example, most major insurers have expanded into the app market, with insurance companies offering multiple apps for each category including content, service and other functionalities.
 The creation of these touchpoints and the inclusion into the digital landscape of the insurer is an important step in developing functioning marketing and self-service customer engagement.
 It seems an obvious step for the growing market of the more digital and self-service-oriented target groups.
 Nevertheless, the major part of the acquisitions, renewals, cross- and upsell use cases that these digital channels focus on remains in offline channels such as local sales staff or independent insurance brokers.
 Although sales numbers have been slowly declining over the past few years, over 50% of insurance acquisition sales – as well as cross and upsell to existing customers – are still realised by local sales staff in an offline environment.
 Taking these two factors into account there is a strong need for a marketing and sales solution that enables both the offline and the online channel holistically.